xitu/gold-miner/article/2021/new-standards-to-access-user-device-hardware-using-javascript.md

 # New Standards to Access User Device Hardware using JavaScript

-## New Standards to Access Device Hardware using JavaScript

-#### WebHID, WebNFC, and WebUSB have opened up new avenues to interact with user’s device hardware for web apps.

 ![](https://cdn-images-1.medium.com/max/5760/1*qfJbVEgiwXf7b-nEviGJHg.jpeg)

 Have you ever come across the need to access a user’s device hardware and implement a desktop application only for that feature?
 You are not alone.
 Until recently, the way to achieve the above would have been far-fetched and cumbersome.
 However, with recent Chrome DevTools updates, talking to hardware using JavaScript has become a reality.

----

 So, in this article, I would be introducing three new JavaScript APIs, namely **WebHID**, **WebNFC**, and **WebUSB** became available for device hardware access.
 Let’s look at each of these technologies separately.